haskell-game/tiny-games-hs/prelude/expressit/README.md

 a few tips:
 f and t behave predictably for prime numbers.
 Plan ahead!
-The way you solve each target determines the next n you get.
+The way you solve each target determines the next value of n you get.
 Try to figure out a few idioms.
 For example, see if you can figure out
     an expression that returns 2 no matter what n is.
 You probably don't need the i function